Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 5. Sycamore Falls

 Sycamore Falls stands out among the other hidden gems in Arizona for one reason.
-A seasonal attraction, the waterfall shows its true potential to only a handful of the travelers that calculate the time of their visits right.
+A seasonal attraction, the waterfall shows its true potential to only a handful of travelers that calculate the time of their visits correctly.

-Considered a best-kept secret of Arizona even among the locals, Sycamore Falls nestles in the Sycamore Canyon Wilderness.
+Considered a best-kept secret of Arizona even among the locals, Sycamore Falls is nestled in the Sycamore Canyon Wilderness.
 The closest town, Williams, is only 15 miles away from here.

 For the rest of the year, Sycamore Falls remains dormant.
 Only a tiny trickle plunges into the pool at the bottom of the waterfall.
-This, pared with the secluded location, allows Sycamore Canyon remain one of the best-kept secret destinations in Arizona up to this day.
+This, paired with the secluded location, allows Sycamore Canyon to remain one of the best-kept secret destinations in Arizona up to this day.

 6. Hualapai Mountain Park

-A myriad of easy hiking trails crisscross the area, bringing this hidden spot one step closer to the oblivious visitors.
-In winter, you can alway count on this secret spot to find a winter wonderland in the northwestern corner of Arizona.
+A myriad of easy hiking trails crisscross the area, bringing this hidden spot one step closer to oblivious visitors.
+During the colder season, you can alway count on this secret spot to find a winter wonderland in the northwestern corner of Arizona.

 Arizona Road Trip, Hidden Gems in Arizona - Roads and Destinations roadsanddestinations.com